lmirzaei/spring-ecommerce-tutorial/README.md

 }
 }
 ```
-@@EnableJpaRepositories and @EnableMongoRepositories tell the Spring enable repositories and basePackages element tells in which exact path it should looking for repositories interfaces.
+The @EnableJpaRepositories and @EnableMongoRepositories annotations tell the Spring enable repositories and basePackages element tells in which [exact path it should looking for repositories interfaces](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.multiple-modules).
 Our main method delegates to Spring Boot's SpringApplication class by calling run.
 The SpringApplication.run is a static method to launch a Spring Boot Application.
 We must pass Application.class as an argument to the run method to tell the Spring which the primary component is to run.
 Spring Boot provides "CommandLineRunner" interface which can be used to run some code before the application startup completes.
 We're going to override a method of this interface to run pieces of code to insert data into our databases at runtime.
 Our Application class implements CommandLineRunner and override the run method as follows: